• Website Packages

 What If You Actually Miss the Candidate Filing Deadline?

 If the filing window closed and your paperwork was not submitted correctly and on time, your name is generally not certified for the ballot.
-Once certification happens, there is rarely a mechanism to reopen filing.
+Once certification happens, there’s rarely a mechanism to reopen filing.
+And in most states, there’s no “late filing” option, and there’s no grace period.
+The next opportunity is the next election cycle.

 • An election office misrecorded or misplaced a timely filing.